How nature-based solutions support CORSIA and responsible airline offsetting

 2. Scalability and immediate impact

-3. Co-benefits beyond carbon removal
+4. Co-benefits beyond carbon removal

 Beyond their role in carbon sequestration, NBS also offer environmental and social benefits.
-Healthy ecosystems support biodiversity by providing critical habitats for wildlife.
-Additionally, NBS initiatives enhance water security and often create jobs and empower local communities.
+Healthy ecosystems support biodiversity by providing critical habitats for wildlife, many of which are under threat due to deforestation and land degradation.

-4. Regulatory alignment with CORSIA
+5. Regulatory alignment with CORSIA

 Considerations in using NbS for CORSIA compliance and offsetting targets

-While nature-based solutions are highly effective in addressing carbon emissions, not all projects have the same results.
 To ensure that offsetting efforts genuinely contribute to climate mitigation, airlines should prioritise:

 Investing in high-integrity carbon credits

-For carbon offset projects to be effective under CORSIA, they must meet stringent eligibility standards set by the ICAO.
-To ensure transparency and build trust, airlines invest in carbon credits that are developed using established methodologies and registered with approved organisations such as Verra, the Climate Action Reserve, or the American Carbon Registry.
+To ensure transparency and build trust, airlines invest in carbon credits that are developed using established methodologies and registered with approved organizations such as Verra, the Climate Action Reserve, or the American Carbon Registry.
+Additionally, all projects must be verified by reputable third-party organizations.
+These independent entities assess and certify the projects to confirm that the carbon credits purchased by the airlines are legitimate, high-quality, and aligned with global climate goals.

 Additionality and permanence

 For an offset project to be credible, it must demonstrate additionality, meaning that the emission reductions would not have occurred in the absence of the project.
+This ensures that carbon credits represent a true net reduction rather than an action that would have happened anyway.
 Equally important is permanence, the guarantee that carbon stored in forests, wetlands, or soil remains sequestered for the long term.
-ICAO requires that projects secure carbon storage for

 at least 100 years